Nepal Tibet Bhutan Tour

 Altitude: 2,334 m

-After a lazy morning in Kathmandu, we enjoy breakfast in the hotel.
-Then, we drive again to the international airport to take the flight towards Paro.
-The spectacular mountain flight will be thrilling- a wonder of a lifetime.
-Flying from the warmth of the plains of India and moving towards the hills of Bhutan, the view from the aircraft window is amusing.
-The series of the world’s highest peaks is stunning in itself.
+We enjoyed a relaxing start this morning with breakfast in the hotel.
+Followed by a drive to the international airport to take the flight to Paro.
+We start our Bhutan part of the Nepal Tibet Bhutan Tour Package from Paro.
+The scenic mountain flight will be thrilling- another spectacle of a lifetime.
+Flying from the warmth of the plains of India and moving towards the hills of Bhutan, the views from the aircraft windows are fantastic.
+The series of the world’s highest peaks is unforgettable.

 We will descend below the mountains towards the hills.
-The approaching valley of Paro with the alpine forests and farmhouses will be lovely.
-As the plane touches the runaway, the calmness of the valley will please you.
+The approaching valley of Paro, with alpine forests and farmhouses, will be delightful.
+As the plane touches the runaway, the calmness of the valley meets you.

-Tips for the day: Bhutan has many heritages that you can visit.
-You can ask your travel consultant if you are inclined to see some of these places.
+Tips for the day: Bhutan has many places of heritage that you can visit.
+You can ask your travel consultant if you want to see some of these.

 Altitude: 1,242 m

 In the morning, we visit the King’s Memorial Chorten.
 This giant Chorten reflects the life of Jigme Dorji Wangchuk, the third Bhutanese king.
 After, we drive to the top of the hills, where we can see the shrine of Buddha Dordenma.
 We see this enormous statue of Buddha positioned on the hilltop to overlook the Thimphu valley.
 Our last attraction in Thimpu is the Tashichho Dzong.
 This prodigious monastery and fortress house the government secretariat with its white-washed buildings and triple tired golden roofs.